HOW SALES FIT IS YOUR BUSINESS?

 Anyone can sell in the good times but when the chips are down and the pressure is on, when you have to make a sale to pay the rent, these are the lessons that develop a winning mindset.

-And today while he still sells capital equipment via zoom in the USA he devotes ninety five percent of his time to help performance manage and train salespeople and sales teams around the world.
+And today while he still sells capital equipment via zoom in the USA he devotes ninety five percent of his time to help performance manage and provide sales training to sales teams around the world.